alice-viola/ThreadPool/README.md

 *apply_for* let you specify a task and a number of times that this task must be executed, and return only when the entire task is finished.
-The tasks inserted with this method have the max priority, and are inserted in the front of the queue [That is a std::deque, indeed].
+The tasks inserted with this method have the max priority, and are inserted in the front of the queue [That is actually a std::deque].
 Furthermore, the mutex that controls the queue access is acquired only once, than all tasks are inserted in the queue; this saves the lock/unlock time.
 ```C++